rownd/dotnet/RowndSharedLib/README.md

 Use this library to integrate Rownd into your .NET Core web application.

-Convenience wrappers are provided for the .NET Core Identity framework, but you can also leverage token validation and
+Convenience wrappers are provided for the .NET Core Identity framework, but you can also leverage token validation and user profile APIs.

 ## Installation